SampsonML/SampsonML.github.io/_posts/2025-09-29-lode-scheduler.md

 <img src="/assets/img/lr_paths.png" alt="lr paths" width="800"/>

-Not only did models reach higher accuracy, they also landed in **flatter regions of the loss landscape**—a property linked to stronger generalization.
+Not only did models reach higher accuracy, they also landed in **flatter regions of the loss landscape**—which hints towards stronger model generalization.

 Key highlights:
 - Consistently superior test accuracy across CNNs, ResNets, and Transformers.